Info icon

 Audit

-To determine if your Azure functions are configured to allow public network access, perform the following operations:
+To determine if your Microsoft Azure Function Apps are configured to allow public network access, perform the following operations:

 Using Azure Console

-03 Choose the Azure subscription that you want to access from the Subscription filter box and choose Apply.
+03 Select the Azure subscription that you want to access from the Subscription equals all filter box and choose Apply.

-04 From the Type filter box, select Function App and choose Apply to list only the Microsoft Azure Function Apps available in the selected subscription.
+04 From the Type equals all filter box, select Equals and choose Function App to list only the Microsoft Azure Function Apps available in the selected subscription.

 05 Click on the name (link) of the Azure Function App that you want to examine.

-06 In the navigation panel, under Settings, select Networking to access the networking settings configured for the selected Function App.
+06 In the resource navigation panel, under Settings, select Networking to access the networking settings available for the selected Function App.

 08 Repeat steps no. 5 – 7 for each Azure Function App deployed in the selected Azure subscription.